The earliest MLB contract extensions

 Tim Anderson, White Sox -- March 2017 (115 days of service time)

 Anderson's six-year, $25 million deal was a record at the time for the largest extension signed by a player with less than one season of big league service time.
 Anderson had put up a respectable .738 OPS over his first 99 games with the White Sox in 2016.
-But the shortstop struggled to immediately live up to his new contract in '17, hitting .257 and striking out in more than a quarter of his plate appearances, but turned things around in a big way two years later, capturing the AL batting crown with a .335 average.
+The shortstop struggled to immediately live up to his new contract in '17, hitting .257 and striking out in more than a quarter of his plate appearances, but turned things around in a big way two years later, capturing the AL batting crown with a .335 average.

 Paul DeJong, Cardinals -- March 2018 (124 days of service time)